adriannazaw/projects_Google_Advanced_Data_Analytics/README.md

 - `requirements.txt` — dependencies

 ## Courses
-- [x] Foundations of Data Science
+- ✅ Foundations of Data Science
-- [x] Get Started with Python
+- ✅ Get Started with Python
-- [x] Go Beyond the Numbers: Translate Data into Insights
+- 🟠 Go Beyond the Numbers: Translate Data into Insights (in progress)
-- [ ] The Power of Statistics
+- ⬜ The Power of Statistics
-- [ ] Regression Analysis: Simplify Complex Data Relationships
+- ⬜ Regression Analysis: Simplify Complex Data Relationships
-- [ ] The Nuts and Bolts of Machine Learning
+- ⬜ The Nuts and Bolts of Machine Learning
-- [ ] Google Advanced Data Analytics Capstone
+- ⬜ Google Advanced Data Analytics Capstone